FIDTA, MBBO, Dip.in Dance teaching (Trinity), Cert.ED. City & Guilds

-In film, Craig played the part of Nigel in Monty Python’s ‘The Meaning of Life’
+In film, Craig played the part of Nigel in Monty Python’s ‘The Meaning of Life’.

-’ for the Ukranian opera company and Opera international at the famous Royal Albert hall in London, which then took him onto choreograph and stage the International tour of ‘AIDA
+In 2002 Craig was honoured when chosen to stage and choreograph ‘La Traviata’ for the Ukranian opera company and Opera international at the famous Royal Albert hall in London, which then took him onto choreograph and stage the International tour of ‘AIDA’.

 Craig’s experience has enabled him to travel the globe extensively whilst being involved in performing, choreographing, directing and producing for the inaugural production set up for most of the World’s leading cruise lines.